sfc-aqua/quisp/doc/Build_on_docker.md

 5. Try quisp!

-If all process were success, you can see
+If all of the processing completed successfully, you should see

 ```zsh
 quisp:/root/quisp$